xerial/sbt-sonatype/README.md

 	    "(Sonatype password)"
 ```

-Set Sonatype account information (user name and password) in the global setting file.
-Never include this settings to your project.
+This sets Sonatype account information (user name and password) in the global sbt settings.
+Never include this setting file to your project.

 **$HOME/.sbt/(sbt-vesrion)/plugins/build.sbt**